affinda/affinda-python/docs/models.md

 :vartype is_archived: bool
 :ivar language: Language code in ISO 639-1 format.
 Must specify zh-cn or zh-tw for Chinese.
 :vartype language: str
+:ivar identifier: Specify a custom identifier for the document.
+:vartype identifier: str

 <a id="models._models.DocumentUpdate.__init__"></a>